 Astrologer Noel Tyl says this pairing’s “idealistic energies are channeled into business structures built to serve society”.
 (Source) Ultimately the RQ-170′s energies are channeled into the profit margins of aerospace company Lockheed Martin, one of the biggest defense related “business structures” in modern society.

-Strange Coincidence #1: actor Samuel Jackson is also a Sagittarius Sun, Taurus Moon.
+Actor Samuel Jackson is also a Sagittarius Sun, Taurus Moon.
 (Chart) Jackson’s starred in wide range of films but his signature role will always be that of “Jules Winnfield”, the bible quoting philosopher hitman he played to great effect in the 1994 film Pulp Fiction:

 In the film Montalban’s character hijacks a heavily armed starship and goes on a vengeance fueled crusade (Sagittarius) for the “Genesis Device”, an extremely high-value (Taurus) piece of technology that is to the fictional exo-politics of Star Trek what oil pipelines and opium poppies are to the very real geopolitics of Central Asia.